proddata/crate/docs/config/cluster.rst

   | *Runtime:*  ``yes``

-  Specifies the maximum number of bytes that can be transferred during :ref:`shard recovery <glossary-shard-recovery>` per seconds.
+  Specifies the maximum number of bytes that can be transferred during :ref:`shard recovery <gloss-shard-recovery>` per seconds.
 Limiting can be disabled by setting it to ``0``.
 This setting allows to control the network usage of the recovery process.
 Higher values may result in higher network utilization, but also faster recovery process.